anandslab/docker-traefik/README.md

 7. (Optional) Put non-docker apps behind Traefik proxy by renaming `traefik\rules\app.toml.example` to `traefik\rules\app.toml` and editing its contents.

 ## Starting and Stopping
 I use bash_aliases to simplify starting and stopping containers/stack.
-Included is an example of bash_aliases I use (replace USER with your Linux username).
+Included in the repo is an example of bash_aliases I use (replace USER with your Linux username).
 Here are some examples:

 * 1up/2up - Create network and start Docker Traefik 1/2 stack
 * 1down/2down - Stop Docker Traefik 1/2 stack